tomastrajan/react-typescript-webpack/README.md

 As applications grow larger it is usually a good idea to split functionality into multiple folders (packages) by their respective concern.
-In the perfect world these concerns would be perfectly orthogonal so we didn't have to implement any cross domain orchestration.
+In the perfect world these concerns would be perfectly orthogonal so we didn't have to implement any cross domain orchestration or cross-cutting concerns.
 Unfortunately, that's rarely the case and we usually have to deal with cross-domain coordination when implementing our business flows.

 #### Application services
-Application services are used to implement cross-domain orchestration.
+Application services (`~Actions`) are used to implement cross-domain orchestration.
 They are the only type of service which are allowed to `import` services from other domain packages.
-They only execute functionality of imported domain services and contain no logic on their own.
+They only execute functionality of imported domain services and contain no business logic on their own.

-#### Services
+#### (Domain) Services
 Services (~`Actions` / `Stores`) are used to implement domain specific business and infrastructure logic.
 Services of particular domain can `import` only other services belonging to that domain.
 All inter-domain orchestration must be implemented using